shirish93/shirish93.github.io/_posts/2024-02-16-tape-and-strings.md

 * **Lengthy development timelines:** Extensive planning and construction can significantly extend development timelines.
 Teams might potentially miss market windows or delay critical features.
 * **Potential missed market opportunities:** In fast-paced industries, waiting for a perfect system can mean losing ground to competitors.
 They could adopt agile approaches and adapt to changing market needs more quickly.
-* **Limited room for iteration:** Strict adherence to a pre-defined plan can leave little room for adapting to real-world feedback and user needs.
+* **Limited room for iteration:** Strict adherence to a pre-defined plan can leave little room for adapting to feedback and user needs.

 Of course, the iterative software development cycle has its downsides.
 The pragmatist strategy comes with these possible challenges: